OCA/product-attribute/product_pack/README.rst

 This will show 1 line per *subproduct* and 1 line for the *pack*.

-All of them will use the price set in the product.
+The *pack* line will cost the price set in the pack product.

+The *subproducts* lines will cost the price set in each subproduct product.

 Detailed Totalized Price
 ------------------------

 This will show 1 line per *subproduct* and 1 line for the *pack*.

 The *pack* line will cost the sum of the *subproducts*' prices.
+Do not set a price for the pack product, it will be ignored.

 The *subproducts* lines will cost zero.